lskatz/lskatz.github.io/_posts/2024-07-30-hash-collision-experiment.md

 ### Rate of collisions in the _Salmonella_ database

-I wanted to see what the rate of collsions actually was.
+Now that we see some collisions within each locus from experiment 4, I wanted to see what the rate of collsions actually was.
 To do that, I calculated a simple ratio of the number of collisions divided by the the number of alleles created.